felixAmark92/Matrix-rotations/README.md

-Simple example of an implementation of 3d with matrix rotations using Python and pygame
+Simple example of an implementation of 3d with matrix rotations using Python and pygame.

-to launch, make sure you have python and pip installed, and then use pip to install pygame
+To launch make sure you have python and pip installed and then use pip to install pygame